mrkeshi/cassandra-journey-10days/docs/en/day09-mini-project.md

 );
 ```

-### 📦 جدول ۳: borrows_by_user – امانت‌های هر کاربر
+### 📦 Table 3: borrows_by_user – User Borrowing History

-این جدول تاریخچه امانت‌های هر کاربر را ذخیره می‌کند و از TTL برای حذف خودکار رکوردها پس از ۳۰ روز استفاده می‌کند.
+This table tracks each user’s borrowing history, using TTL to automatically delete records after 30 days.

 ```sql
 CREATE TABLE library.borrows_by_user (